LukeShortCloud/rootpages/src/commands/package_managers.rst

    "repo --list", "show all Red Hat repositories" "repos --list-enabled", "show enabled repositories" "repos --enable", "enable a repository"
-   "repos --disbale", "disable a repository" release --set <RHEL_VERSION>, set the RHEL version of packages to use
+   "repos --disable", "disable a repository" release --set <RHEL_VERSION>, set the RHEL version of packages to use

 .. csv-table::